Last updated

 description: "A basic workflow to buy a ticket and confirm it's valid."

 1. sourceDescriptions (Required) This section points to the OpenAPI files your workflow uses.
 It's how Arazzo connects to existing API definitions.
-Each entry has a name (for reference) and a url (where the file lives):
+Each entry has a name (for reference) and a url (where the file lives) and a type (currently the only valid values are openapi or arazzo):

 sourceDescriptions: